AxiomeVI/SpeebrunConsistencyTracker/README.md

 ## Usage

-### 1. Training Workflow
+### 1. Practicce Workflow

-* **Set a Save State:** Starting a new training session.
+* **Set a Save State:** Starting a new practice session.
 Creating or clearing a save state will reset all current session data for that slot
 * **Run the Segment:** Practice the segment as you usually do
 * **Review Performance:** After every completed run, a customizable text overlay displays your session statistics.
 Cycle through performance charts in-game via your configured keybinds or the navigation arrows on the chart overlay